cyverse-archive/Infosquito/INSTALL.md

 ## Install infosquito

-Infosquito is also packaged as an RPM, so installation is similar to the installation of beanstalkd and elasticsearch.
+Infosquito is also packaged as an RPM, so installation is similar to the installation of the other backend services for the DE.

 ### Installation